yubarajshrestha/Chatterbox-TTS-Server/README.md

 We solve the complexity of setting up and running the model by offering:

 *   A **modern Web UI** for easy experimentation, preset loading, reference audio management, and generation parameter tuning.
-The interface design draws inspiration from projects like **[Lex-au's Orpheus-FastAPI](https://github.com/Lex-au/Orpheus-FastAPI)**.
+The interface design draws inspiration from projects like [Lex-au's Orpheus-FastAPI](https://github.com/Lex-au/Orpheus-FastAPI).
 *   **Large Text Handling:** Intelligently splits long plain text inputs into manageable chunks based on sentence structure, processes them sequentially, and seamlessly concatenates the audio.
 *   **Predefined Voices:** Select from curated, ready-to-use synthetic voices for consistent and reliable output without cloning setup.
 *   **Voice Cloning:** Generate speech using a voice similar to an uploaded reference audio file.